 The short answer is that BC Parks website says that day passes are needed to manage large numbers of visitors who have negative impacts on the environment and the enjoyment of other visitors.
 But the long answer is much more complicated than that.

-BC Parks says that the Day Pass system is a “Pilot Program”.
-That means it is not permanent.
+Initially, BC Parks said that the Day Pass system was a “Pilot Program”.
+But they have quietly made it permanent with no officially announcement.
 They have changed it a little bit each year, and removed it in some areas.

 I volunteer on the advocacy committee for the Friends of Garibaldi Park Society and the Southwestern British Columbia Recreation and Conservation Committee of the Federation of Mountain Clubs of British Columbia.
 I’ve spent a lot of time talking to parks staff, politicians, and other outdoors folk about day passes.
 Below is a summary of what I’ve learned.